 Latest Technology in Facial Contouring

 In recent years, new technologies have emerged that offer alternative methods for facial contouring.
 These technologies are designed to be less invasive than surgery and offer more natural-looking results than traditional non-surgical methods.
+There are now plastic surgery apps that can help you simulate facial contouring.

 One of the latest technologies in facial contouring is thread lifts.
 A thread lift is a non-surgical procedure that uses fine threads, typically made of polydioxanone (PDO), to lift and tighten sagging skin.
 The threads are inserted through small incisions in the skin and then pulled tight to lift the skin and underlying tissues.
 The threads are then anchored in place to hold the skin in its new position.